mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  - Compared with this algorithms MLP, SVM, GKSVM, PKSVM, ELM, GKELM, PKELM and accuracy of algorithms showwd in table. **MKELM has the best accuracy among each subject.**
  ### Code
  Code implementation could not be found though algorithm explained in the paper.
- ### Unknown Terms in the Paper for me

--  Sensorimotor(SMR)
-The **sensorimotor rhythm** (SMR) is a brain wave.
-It is an oscillatory idle **rhythm** of synchronized electric brain activity.
-It appears in spindles in recordings of EEG, MEG, and ECoG over the **sensorimotor**cortex.
-For most individuals, the frequency of the SMR is in the range of 13 to 15 Hz.

-- Motor-Imagery(MI) ?
-- Extreme Learning Machine?
-- Event-related Desynchronization(ERD)?

 ##  2- Deep Learning Human Mind for Automated Visual Classification
 ### Authors